-Private Edgar Blackmore (Regimental Number 1578), having no known last resting-place, is commemorated on the bronze beneath the Caribou in the Newfoundland Memorial Park at Beaumont-Hamel.
+Private James Lewis Day (Regimental Number 1484), having no known last resting-place, is commemorated on the bronze beneath the Caribou in the Newfoundland Memorial Park at Beaumont-Hamel.

-His occupation previous to military service recorded as that of a fisherman earning an annual three-hundred dollars, but also being an employee of the Dominion Iron & Steel Company on Bell Island, Edgar Blackmore was a recruit of the Fifth Draft.
-He presented himself for medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on May 17, 1915.
-It was a procedure which was to pronounce him as being...
-Fit for Foreign Service.
+His occupation prior to military service recorded as being that of a tailor's clothes-presser and earning a weekly five dollars, James Lewis Day presented himself for medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on April 26 of 1915.
+It was a procedure which was to pronounce him as...Fit for Foreign Service.

-Eight days following his medical assignment, on May 25, Edgar Blackmore returned to the CLB Armoury on Harvey Road, on this second occasion to enlist.
-He was thereupon engaged at the private soldier's daily rate of a single dollar to which was to be added a ten-cent per diem field allowance.
+Whether the medical assessment was to take place prior to or following his enlistment is not clear.
+Both, however, were undertaken on that same day, April 26, and at the same venue, the CLB Armoury on Harvey Road where Henry James Lewis Day was engaged at the private soldier's daily rate of a single dollar to which was to be added a ten-cent per diem Field Allowance.